robert-westenberger/knowledgebase/system-design/scalability.md

 Vertical scaling means increasing the amount of power on a single machine.
 It would be like building a tower taller and taller, where the height of the tower represents power of server resources.

 ## Databases
 The data lives on a single node, and scaling is done thorugh multi-core, e.g. spreading the load between the CPU and the RAM resources of the machine.

+## Downtime
+Vertical scaling is limited to one machine.
+Scaling beyond that capacity can involve downtime and has a hard upper limit, which is the scale of the hardware on which you are currently running.
 ## Pros of vertical scaling
 * It's easier to implement.
 You don't need to modify any of your code, it's just a matter of paying more money for better hardware.
 ## Drawbacks to vertical scaling